Above: Examples of 3-D-printed prototypes of the PDMonitor wearable devices. (Image courtesy of PD Neurotechnology Ltd.)

 Funding has been raised from private angel investors, and further funding has been awarded by the National Bank of Greece through the Business Seeds competition for innovation and technology.
-PD Neurotechnology has already acquired the ISO 9001, ISO 27001 and ISO 13485 certifications and is currently running three clinical trials (Greece, Italy, Germany) to validate the wearability, usability, accuracy and safety of the PDMonitor so as to obtain the European Union’s medical CE mark.
+PD Neurotechnology has already acquired International Standards Organization (ISO) 9001, ISO 27001, and ISO 13485 certifications and is currently running three clinical trials (in Greece, Italy, and Germany) to validate the wearability, usability, accuracy, and safety of the PDMonitor so as to obtain the European Union’s medical CE mark.

-Nicholas Kostikis: Parkinson’s (PD) is a neurodegenerative, chronic disease.
+Nicholas Kostikis: PD is a neurodegenerative, chronic disease.
 It affects more than 1% of people over 55 and 3% of people over 75 years of age.
 According to the Parkinson’s Foundation, that translates to more than 10 million people worldwide, with approximately 60,000 Americans being diagnosed each year.
 PD incidence increases with age, which means that we are about to have more patients as life expectancy increases.

 AM: What market gap was PD Neurotechnology founded to fill?

-In chronic diseases patient–doctor interaction and communication is crucial.
+In chronic diseases, patient–doctor interaction and communication are crucial.
 Patients need to feel confident that their treating physician is close to them and that when they feel discomfort, they will be able to reach her or him and get advice that will actually help.
-In the traditional clinical practice, physicians often lack actionable knowledge on patients’ symptoms, missing critical parts of the puzzle, such as actual symptom severity, eating habits, activity schedule, and minor but relevant deviations.
+In the traditional clinical practice, physicians often lack actionable knowledge on patients’ symptoms, missing critical parts of the puzzle such as actual symptom severity, eating habits, activity schedule, and minor but relevant deviations.
 Later-stage PD patients require more frequent periodical medication titration to feel their best, which can be costly and cumbersome, particularly in rural areas, where access to trained and experienced healthcare professionals can be more difficult.

 AM: What is the nature of the product technology?